What Exactly is Bankruptcy Options?

-Bankruptcy is a legal filing and court process that helps individuals and businesses who are in financial distress clear their debts so they can still pay for their essential needs.
+Bankruptcy is a legal filing and court process that helps individuals and businesses who are in financial distress to clear their debts so they can still pay for their essential needs.
 This process isn’t fast and easy––it can take months and requires an attorney’s assistance.

 What Types Of Bankruptcy Options Are There?